AayushPandeyy/game_rating_app_flutter/wiki.md

 ---

-For any other inquiries, feel free to contact [Your Name](https://github.com/aayushpandeyy).
+For any other inquiries, feel free to contact [Aayush Pandey](https://github.com/aayushpandeyy).